dea78799-dotcom/Script-ban-chanh/README.md

                         if upgradeRemoteX and upgradeRemoteX:IsA("RemoteFunction") then
                             task.spawn(function()
                                 for i = 1, amount do
-                                    if not _G_AutoUpgrade then break end
+                                    if not _G_AutoUpgrade me break end
                                     pcall(function() upgradeRemoteX:InvokeServer(1) end)
                                 end
                             end)